 ToP facilitation enables people to review and reflect on their experience to deepen organizational knowledge.
 ToP methods enable groups to focus on an often neglected part of the cycle that build new insight into the organization’s operating memory.

 ICAs around the world use ToP facilitation methods in their work with communities and organizations.
 Each community development project begins with an application of ToP strategic planning methods involving community citizens and those related to the community and its interests.
 As a project is implemented, ToP facilitation methodology is used for meetings, planning, problem solving and assessing its impact.
 Organizations call upon ICA facilitators when they know they need expertise to design and facilitate a process that will enable them to achieve their meeting objectives.
 Many ICAs also offer training in ToP facilitation and have a schedule of publicly available courses.
 ICA has identified a comprehensive set of competencies for ToP facilitators and provides ToP Certification for those who demonstrate competence in those skills.

-Online bookings are available for regularly scheduled public ToP training courses in countries including Australia, Canada, Taiwan, UK, Ukraine & USA.
+Online bookings are available for regularly scheduled public ToP training courses in countries including Australia & New Zealand, Canada, Taiwan, UK, Ukraine & USA.
 Other ICAs also offer public courses, and in-house courses on request.

 For ToP training near you see also ICA Worldwide or contact us.